Culture of Ireland: Modern Ireland

-In the 20th century, the usual modern selection of foods common to Western cultures has been adopted in Ireland.
-Both US fast food culture and continental European dishes have influenced the country, along with other world dishes introduced in a similar fashion to the rest of the Western world.
-Common meals include pizza, curry, Chinese food, and lately, some west African dishes have been making an appearance.
-Supermarket shelves now contain ingredients for, among others, traditional, European, American (Mexican/Tex-Mex), Indian, Polish and Chinese dishes.
+In the 21st century, the modern selection of foods common to Western cultures has also to some extent been adopted in Ireland.
+Both US fast food culture and continental European dishes have influenced the country, along with other world dishes introduced in a similar fashion to the Western world.
+In addition to Irish food, meals eaten in Ireland may include pizza, curry and Chinese food, with some west African dishes making an appearance lately.
+Supermarket shelves now contain ingredients for, among others, traditional, Polish, Mexican, Indian and Chinese dishes.

 The proliferation of fast food has led to increasing public health problems including obesity, and one of the highest rates of heart disease in the world.
 In Ireland, the Full Irish has been particularly cited as being a major source for a higher incidence of cardiac problems, quoted as being a "heart attack on a plate".
 All the ingredients are fried, although more recently the trend is to grill as many of the ingredients as possible.

 In tandem with these developments, the last quarter of the century saw the emergence of a new Irish cuisine based on traditional ingredients handled in new ways.
 This cuisine is based on fresh vegetables, fish, especially salmon and trout, oysters and other shellfish, traditional soda bread, the wide range of hand-made cheeses that are now being made across the country, and, of course, the potato.
 Traditional dishes, such as the Irish stew, Dublin coddle, the Irish breakfast and potato bread, have enjoyed a resurgence.
 Schools like the Ballymaloe Cookery School have emerged to cater for the associated increased interest in cooking with traditional ingredients.

 Pub culture

-Pub culture pervades Irish society, across all cultural divides.
-The term refers to the Irish habit of frequenting public houses (pubs) or bars.
-Traditional pub culture is concerned with more than just drinking.
+"Pub culture" refers to the habit amongst Irish people of frequenting public houses (pubs).
+It extends beyond mere alcohol consumption (upon which it is not dependent), encompassing a variety of social traditions.
+Pubs vary widely according to the clientele they serve, and the area they are in.
+Best known, and loved amongst tourists is the traditional pub, with its traditional Irish music (or "trad music") often performed live, tavern-like warmness, memorabilia and traditional Irish ornamentation.
+Often such pubs will also serve Irish food, particularly during the day.
 Typically pubs are important meeting places, where people can gather and meet their neighbours and friends in a relaxed atmosphere; similar to the café cultures of other countries.
-Pubs vary widely according to the clientele they serve, and the area they are in.
-Best known, and loved amongst tourists is the traditional pub, with its traditional Irish music (or "trad music"), tavern-like warmness, and memorabilia filling it.
-Often such pubs will also serve food, particularly during the day.
-Many more modern pubs, not necessarily traditional, still emulate these pubs, only perhaps substituting traditional music for a DJ or non-traditional live music.
+Many modern pubs, not necessarily traditional, still emulate traditional pubs, only perhaps substituting traditional music for a DJ or non-traditional live music.